-Rear-end collisions—where one vehicle’s front end hits the back end of the vehicle in front of it—are one of the most common types of accidents.
+Rear-end collisions—where one vehicle’s front end hits the back end of the vehicle in front of it—are one of the most common types of car accidents.
 Because these crashes often occur when one vehicle is slowing or stopped, people do not always realize how serious the injuries can be.
 However, even a minor accident can cause a person to suffer long-term injuries.

 Five Common Injuries Victims of Rear-End Accidents Suffer